josericardopenase/DatasetDM/README.md

 docker build -t datasetdm .
 ```

-Then, run the container:
+Then, run the container with access to all GPUs:

 ```
-docker run -it datasetdm
+docker run --gpus all -it datasetdm
 ```

 This will start an interactive bash session where you can execute all inference and training commands.
 To load your datasets, simply use a bind-mount to link the corresponding folders.

 ### Dataset Prepare